arushinarayan/Trading-Desk/README.md

 ## Improvements

-Currently the project does not have the bids section in the order book and the formatting for the asks in not complete.
-BUY/SELL Column is incomplete along with some minor UI/UX issues.
+Currently the project's BUY/SELL Column is incomplete along with some minor UI/UX issues.
+In addition to this, the website is not responsive.

 ## What could have been different with more time

-With more time, the Formatting of Dynamic View of the Order Book could have been done as the BUY/SELL Column both of which are incomplete as of now.
+With more time, all the components of the BUY/SELL Column could have been completed, the website could have been made responsive and the minor UI/UX issues could have been fixed.

 ## Setup